 Astigmatism can occur in children and adults.
 Your risk of developing astigmatism may be higher if you have any of the following:

-- a family history of astigmatism or other eye disorders, such as keratoconus (a degeneration of the cornea)
+- a family history of astigmatism or other eye disorders, such as keratoconus (degeneration of the cornea)

 - a history of certain types of eye surgery, such as cataract surgery (surgical removal of a clouded lens)

 The symptoms of astigmatism may differ in each person.
-Some people do not experience any symptoms at all.
-Symptoms of astigmatism include:
+Some people don’t have any symptoms at all.
+The symptoms of astigmatism include:

-- blurry, distorted, or fuzzy vision at all distances (close-up and far away)
+- blurry, distorted, or fuzzy vision at all distances (up close and far away)